Stoke Rochford Hall: History

 The remains of a Roman villa and bath house were identified by William Stukeley in 1739 and again in 1824 and 1960.
 No substantive ruins are preserved.

 The Neville family had a house on the site in the 14th century.
 The estate passed to the Rochfords in the 15th century, whence comes the name of the estate, and to the Coneys in the 16th century.
 The estate was purchased by Sir Edmund Turnor around the time he was knighted in 1663.
 The grand house he began building in 1665 was demolished in 1774.
 In 1794 the Turnors built a smaller house at Stoke that was replaced by the current structure in the 1840s.
-The estate was occupied by Harry Wyndham Jefferson and his wife Gwendolen Mary Talbot at the beginning of the 20th century.

 The present building dating from 1843 was designed by architect William Burn, for Christopher Turnor.
 For the rest of the 19th century and early 20th century it was owned by the Turnor family.
 Christopher Turnor's grandson sold 6000 acre of the Wragby estate in 1917.
 He started holding summer conferences at the hall.
 In August 1940, the estate was taken over by his first cousin, Major Herbert Broke Turnor.

+The Nottinghamshire Education Committee sent groups of school children there in 1939, a scheme encouraged by the owner.

+Second World War

 In 1940 the house was requisitioned by the War Office, and used for a variety of purposes.
 It became the headquarters of the Second Battalion, the Parachute Regiment.
 The ill-fated 1944 Arnhem 'drop' was planned in the library at Stoke Rochford.

+The RAF were at the Hall for two and a half years from 1940.
+From the 1970s the 2nd Battalion, Parachute Regiment held their annual dinner there, in May; it was their headquarters in the war for 18 months.

+Kesteven College of Education

+The house was purchased from the War Office by Kesteven County Council in 1948 and became home to Kesteven College of Education, a teacher-training college that closed in 1978.